mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

     - All tests are meaningful
     - All test descriptions are clear

-    - Please note this project wasn't completed to its full specification, but was the first project I wrote in JavaScript.
+    - This project wasn't completed to its full specification, but was used as a learning exercise as it was the first project I wrote in JavaScript.
 This forced me to learn and apply good mocking and spying practices while learning a new language and frameworks.
-(The full specification of this project (in Ruby) can be found [here](https://github.com/mattTea/airport_challenge)).
+(The full specification and my completed version of this project in Ruby can be found [here](https://github.com/mattTea/airport_challenge)).

 3. Doubling objects within the [Notes app](https://github.com/mattTea/notes-app-Tuesday) project ensured my tests were fully isolated.
 Good examples can be seen in [this file](https://github.com/mattTea/notes-app-Tuesday/blob/master/public/src/notes-list-view-tests.js) and [this file](https://github.com/mattTea/notes-app-Tuesday/blob/master/public/src/note-controller-tests.js)